Webhooks API

 order_refseQura order unique reference

-E.g., with {"signature" => "K6hDNSwfcJjF+suAJqXAjA=="} as events_webhook.parameters and events_webhook.url being https://my.shop.tld/checkout/sequra-events/8765432 the request will be
+Example with {"signature" => "K6hDNSwfcJjF+suAJqXAjA=="} as events_webhook.parameters and events_webhook.url as https://my.shop.tld/checkout/sequra-events/8765432:

 POST /checkout/sequra-events/8765432 HTTP/1.1